Thunder Run: Meiktila 1945 - Buy now at Chiselbury Publishing

 Jack on the We Have Ways Podcast Member's Livestream in November 2023.

-Over the past 2 years Jack has appeared on numerous podcasts and YouTube Channels, including We Have Ways Podcast, History Rage, WW2TV, History Hack, History with Jackson, Battleground 44, Fighting on Film, and recorded for Guidl Tours.
+Over the past few years Jack has appeared on numerous podcasts and YouTube Channels, including We Have Ways Podcast, History Rage, WW2TV, Redcoat History, Lord HardThrasher, History with Jackson, Battleground 44, Fighting on Film, and recorded for Guidl Tours.

 Links

-Chiselbury Publishing Past PreservesThe Forgotten War Podcast: Burma Campaign WW2
+Chiselbury Publishing Past PreserversThe Forgotten War Podcast: Burma Campaign WW2

 Jack Bowsher's first book Forgotten Armour: Tank Warfare in Burma.